Gganev/DesignPatterns/README.md

 ## Observer
 When we want to push updates from the observed object that something has changed instead of the observer polling for changes.

+## Singleton
+When u don't want more than one instance.
+Careful when using Threads.